Stefan Baretzki: Later life

 Baretzki also testified against Kurt Knittel, who was in charge of the propaganda department at Auschwitz.
 When he was dismissed from a government post in education following public outcry, Knittel sued the government to be reinstated.
 Called as a witness, Baretzki testified that Knittel had said that Jewish women and children had to be murdered because they were of an inferior race.
 According to Baretzki: "We learned how to murder from Herr Knittel's lectures."

 While in prison, Baretzki helped Langbein with his research into the camp.
 Baretzki told Langbein that he hoped Auschwitz would never happen again.
 According to Langbein, he accepted his guilt and said that serving jail time was the only thing he could do for the prisoners he had murdered.
 Baretzki said he only appealed his sentence due to pressure from his fellow defendants, on whom he was financially dependent for his legal fees.
-The appeal failed, and Baretzki committed suicide at a hospital in Bad Nauheim on 21 June 1988.
+The appeal failed, and Baretzki killed himself at a hospital in Bad Nauheim on 21 June 1988.

+Cultural references

+German actor Jonas Nay played Baretzki in The Tattooist of Auschwitz.
+He said the role was deeply disturbing and he nearly quit.